oinam/notes/_drafts/Quotes.md

 - Running a start-up is like eating glass.
 You just start to like the taste of your own blood.
 - If you're not progressing, you're regressing; so, keep moving forward.
 - Freedom is the power to say no.
+- You have a choice in life.
+You can either live on-purpose, according to a plan you’ve set.
+Or you can live by accident, reacting to the demands of others.
+The first approach is proactive; the second reactive.
 - Technology is a tool, not a vessel.
 It is only useful to the extent that it can get you to where you want to go.
 - “My thing is I wanted to be able to have free time.
 To me, having time is the most precious thing.” - Herbert Wertheim
 - I am fairly certain I am now literally unemployable in any traditional sense, by any traditional company.